toba-0x7/repo-fullstack/README.md

    ```
    "dev": "nodemon -L app.js"
    ```
-5. Within the backend folder, create a file and name it app.js, add the following code
+5. In the backend folder, create a file and name it app.js, add the following code
    ```
    const express = require('express')
    const cors = require('cors')